lukhase/qtvsexpress/README.md

 This repository contains some tools/scripts that should make working with Qt in VisualStudio Express editions easier.
 In the first place, there exists an QtCreate script that automatically creates a new dialog, adds all files to your project and configures the build process.

+For some more details about the internals of the script, check out my blog post[1]

 To configure this automatic process for your project, first of all copy the QtCreate.ps1 file in the same directory where your project.vcxproj is located.
 Then you have to configure the QtCreate script:
 Replace the default value of the $project variable at the beginning of the file, with the filename of your project.vcxproj file (without extension)